EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 NeuroTrac® MyoPlus2 Pro

-• New and Improved touch-screen with a full-color display.
-The new user-friendly interface makes it a self-explanatory unit with interactive learning on the go, including electrode placement, running EMG graph, EMG biofeedback Games and Templates as well as many other helpful tools.
+• This device features a new and improved touch screen with a full-color display.
+Moreover, the user-friendly interface makes it a self-explanatory unit, allowing for interactive learning on the go.
+For instance, it includes electrode placement guides, a running EMG graph, electromyographic EMG biofeedback games and templates, as well as many other helpful tools.

 • Simple single-phase or multiphase operation: multiphase allows EMG/ETS/STIM to be combined in one program.